gz-wei/Physics-Informed-Statistical-Modeling-for-Wildfire-Aerosols-Process/README.md

 # Physics-Informed-Statistical-Modeling-for-Wildfire-Aerosols-Propagation

 ## Environments
-The codes have been testing in the following environments:
+The codes have been testing on the following environment
 ```
 R version 4.2.1 (2022-06-23)
 Platform: aarch64-apple-darwin20 (64-bit)